sirajpathan/jquery_drag/README.md

 jquery_drag
 ===========

-jquery ui revert to original position functionality added to plugin<br><br>
+jquery ui revert to original position functionality added to plugin.
+You need to replace your "jquery-ui" js with my "jquery-ui.js" file<br><br>

 $('.drag').draggable({<br>